 Who are the highest-paid MLB players in 2022?

-The most recent CBA raised the minimum salary for MLB players up to $700,000, but there are players such as Trout and Betts who earn much more than that.
+The most recent CBA raised the minimum salary for MLB players up to $700,000, but there exists a level of player who earn much more than that.

 5. Carlos Correa, SS, Twins, $35.1 million